 - green onions

-Carve out the soft insides, as much as you want, and put it in the bowl.
-We eat the entire potato, so I actually like to leave some in the potato to hold the shape.
+- Carve out the soft insides, as much as you want, and put it in the bowl.
+Leave some in the potato to hold the shape.
 I find then when you eat it, you can literally just carve off bites one at a time, instead of a mushy mess.